Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [CS1001.py - Extended Introduction to Computer Science](https://github.com/yoavram/CS1001.py).
 Recitations from Tel-Aviv University introductory course to computer science, assembled as IPython notebooks by [Yoav Ram](http://www.yoavram.com/).

-* [Exploratory Computing with Python](http://mbakker7.github.io/exploratory_computing_with_python/), a set of 15 Notebooks to learn how to use Python for exploratory computing, scipting, data analysis, and visualization.
-No prior knowledge of computer programming is assumed.
-Each Notebook includes a number of exercises that should take less than 4 hours to complete (answers are provided).
+* [Exploratory Computing with Python](http://mbakker7.github.io/exploratory_computing_with_python/), a set of 15 Notebooks that cover exploratory computing, data analysis, and visualization.
+No prior programming knowledge required.
+Each Notebook includes a number of exercises (with answers) that should take less than 4 hours to complete.
 Developed by Mark Bakker for undergraduate engineering students at the Delft University of Technology.

 ### Statistics, Machine Learning and Data Science